tempestt-neal/home/_pages/research.md

 Interested Ph.D. students should submit the following materials via e-mail for consideration.
 - A brief summary of two projects (can be coursework or something you have completed on a job or your own) that you are most proud of, and what your contributions were to the project.
-Your views on the on-going research in the CIBeR lab that appeals to you the most.
+- Your views on the on-going research in the CIBeR lab that appeals to you the most.
 This requires that you familiarize yourself with our research projects.
 I'd like your input on our current research strategies, and how you feel you might be able to expand or contribute to these efforts.
-- Brief write-up of how you feel technology and computer science can be used to improve problems facing the world.
-Please provide specific examples.
 - List of courses taken with final grades.
 - Degree you are currently pursuing and expected start date at USF.
 - Updated CV and publications, presentation slides, etc, if available.